Going solo: starting out as a sole trader

 Help is on hand

-To learn more about becoming a sole trader, including claiming expenses, ACC payments, record keeping and intellectual property, visit business.govt.nz, check out some of our small business articles, our free resources or talk to us.
+To learn more about becoming a sole trader, including claiming expenses, ACC payments, record keeping and intellectual property, visit business.govt.nz, check out some of our small business articles, or talk to us.

 Related Posts